 AV: What do you hope audiences will take from your work?

-PT: A good discussion with a beer when they get out of the show. whatever they say,
+PT: A good discussion with a beer when they get out of the show. whatever they say, critics are welcome.

 AV: What does your mum think about your art?